ptnguyen128/DS-portfolio/README.md

 # Data Science Portfolio by Thao Nguyen
 This repository contains the projects that I worked on for data analysis and statistical modeling.
-The projects are written in R (R Markdown) or Python (Jupyter Notebook).
+The projects are written in R or Python.

 # Research Projects
 ## Topic Modeling of Consumer Needs for Health Products